-The Master’s programme is organised so that the theoretical lessons are held online in the first part of the Master, then the design studios will take place in Milan approximately one per month, followed by an intensive period during which students will attend the on the ground workshop, complete the international internship and prepare their final thesis.
+The theoretical lessons are held online in the first part of the Master, then the design studios will take place in Milan approximately one per month, followed by an intensive period during which students will attend the on the ground workshop, complete the internship and prepare their final thesis.

 A detailed examination of design strategies at the various scales and the different spheres of action on which the Master’s programme focuses: urban growth and local resource management, housing and community services, and protection existing heritage.

-- DESIGN STUDIO 1 / 4 ECTS – Planning strategies for integrated regional development of rapidly urbanising areas The design studio is held by Laura Montedoro.
+• DESIGN STUDIO 1 / 4 ECTS – Planning strategies for integrated regional development of rapidly urbanising areas

-- DESIGN STUDIO 2 / 4 ECTS – Architectural Design Studio in informal precarious settlements The design studio is held by Alessio Battistella and Camillo Magni.
+• DESIGN STUDIO 2 / 4 ECTS – Architectural Design Studio in informal precarious settlements

-- DESIGN STUDIO 3 / 4 ECTS – Strategies for protecting and enhancing cultural heritage in urban-rural areas in transition The design studio is held by Maria Cristina Giambruno and Sonia Pistidda.
+• DESIGN STUDIO 3 / 4 ECTS – Strategies for protecting and enhancing cultural heritage in urban-rural areas in transition

 maputo